GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

    We also changed the geometry from unsigned int to enum GMT_enum_geometry.
 #.
 The long obsolete enums GMT_READ_DOUBLE and GMT_WRITE_DOUBLE hav now fully been removed;
    use GMT_READ_DATA and GMT_WRITE_DATA instead.
+#.
+The GMT_Convert_Data function's flag array is now of length 2 instead of 3 (because there are no
+   longer any TEXTSET settings), with what used to be flag3 now being given as flag2.

 GMT resources
 -------------